monneyboi/synonames/README.md

 The resulting file can be used as a set of synonyms, for example to expand search queries against a dataset about people.

+### Building

+Setup the build environment with `make`, to generate the synonames files, run `make build` in the build environment.

 ### Links

 * https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis-synonym-tokenfilter.html